canonical/hardware-api/client/README.md

 git restore ../../Cargo.toml
 ```

+If the exit code is not 0, update the `XS-Vendored-Sources-Rust`
+header in the `debian/control` with the value from the output.

 `dh-cargo` requires the `debian/cargo-checksum.json` file to be
 present in the archive.
 Until the package is not published to
 crates.io, we need to generate it ourselves: